 Malcolm has practised as a barrister since 2003.
 He was appointed Senior Counsel in 2019.

-Malcolm practises mainly in industrial and employment law, and the related areas of administrative law, anti-discrimination law, and statutory disciplinary tribunals.
-Malcolm regularly appears in the Federal and Victorian courts in trials and appeals, as well as Fair Work Australia and the Victorian Civil and Administrative Tribunal.
+Malcolm regularly appears in the Federal and Victorian courts in trials and appeals, as well as tribunals such as the Fair Work Commission and the Victorian Civil and Administrative Tribunal.

-Malcolm is a member of the Industrial Bar Association and has been a member of the Victorian Bar’s Human Rights Committee.
+Malcolm is a member of the Industrial Bar Association, the Victorian Bar’s Equality and Diversity Committee and has been a member of the Victorian Bar’s Human Rights Committee.

 Liability limited by a scheme approved under the Professional Standards Legislation